Anaesthesia and Pain Medicine Fellowships

 Malignant hyperthermia (MH) is a hereditary disorder where a life-threatening hypermetabolic reaction can occur in response to particular inhalational anaesthetic agents or depolarising muscle relaxants (suxamethonium).
 The MH Investigation Unit is based at RPH and serves the whole of Western Australia.

-The patients are seen in the MH clinic which occurs fortnightly in the Department of Anaesthesia.
-A decision is made regarding further investigations, which may include blood testing (looking for a DNA mutation) and/or muscle biopsy for in-vitro contracture testing (IVCT).
+Patients are seen in the fortnightly MH clinic.
+A decision is made about further investigations, which may include blood tests (looking for a DNA mutation) and/or muscle biopsy for in-vitro contracture testing (IVCT).

 Muscle biopsies occur in theatre once fortnightly.
-The biopsy is taken while the patient is under general anaesthesia, which is usually administered by the MH Fellow.
-The IVCT is usually completed within 90 minutes, the results are then reviewed by the MH Fellow in the lab.
+The biopsy is taken while the patient is under general anaesthesia, which is usually administered by the Fellow.
+The IVCT is usually completed within 90 minutes, with results reviewed by the Fellow in the lab.

 Pain Fellowship